 Polishing is only necessary if the paint has lost its shine, and the gloss cannot be brought back by applying wax.
-Polishing products can be purchased in your Technical Service.
+Polishing products can be purchased at your Technical Service.

-The vehicle must be waxed after polishing if the polish used does not contain wax compounds to seal the paint \Rightarrow page 217, Vehicle paint maintenance.
+The vehicle must be waxed after polishing if the polish used does not contain wax compounds to seal the paint ⇒ page 185, Vehicle paint maintenance.